University, Authorities Consider Action Against Impostor

 AUSTIN, Texas (AP) _ An Impostor on the Roster.
 The Immaculate Deception.

-Whatever you call it, 30-year-old Ron Weaver’s ability to change his identity and gain additional college football eligibility at the University of Texas has authorities and school officials considering legal action.
+Whatever you call it, 30-year-old Ron Weaver’s ability to change his identity and gain additional college football eligibility at Texas has authorities and school officials considering legal action.

-UT officials said Tuesday they may sue Weaver for the cost of his scholarship.
+Texas officials said Tuesday they’ll likely hire a private investigator to look into the matter and may sue Weaver for the cost of his scholarship.

 Federal authorities say they also want to question Weaver.